zeroline/MiniLoom-Blueprint/README.md

 # MiniLoom-Blueprint
-An example blueprint for using the MiniLook library
+An example blueprint application for using the MiniLoom library